 The evening will conclude with a newly commissioned work by rising star and Andrew McNicol.
 Based on Tolstoy’s novella The Kreutzer Sonata, this tragic ballet is a tale of passionate love and jealous rage.
 Against a backdrop of spectacular designs by Linbury Prize winner Emma Bailey, this dramatic performance will also feature the world-class Sacconi string quartet and concert pianist Anne Lovett.

-Due to the popularity of this excellent production there will be an additional two performances taking place at the Lanterns Studio Theatre this July.
+Due to the popularity of this excellent production there will be an additional performance taking place at Rambert this July.

 On October 10th 2013, the NEBT Gala took place at the Linbury Theatre, Royal Opera House.
 It offered an exclusive preview of some of the works which NEBT will premiere at Sadler’s Wells - Peacock Theatre in 2014, including creations by the choreographers Valentino Zucchetti, Erico Montes, Kristen McNally and Andrew McNicol.